toa-io/toa/NOTES.md

 `yarn dev`

 ### Debug Integration Tests
-Path `/integration` is not included in jest `roots` by default.
-To run them with your debugger, you should pass `--roots core connectors integration` option to jest cli.
+Path `integration` is not included in jest `roots` by default.
+To run them with your debugger, you should pass `--roots runtime connectors integration` option to jest cli.

-For example, if you're using WebStorm, set CLI Options in Jest Template as `--roots core connectors integration`
+For example, if you're using WebStorm, set CLI Options for Jest Template as `--roots core connectors integration`

 ## Code Style Requirements
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)